4 Writing Your Future

 Figure 4.21: Want to have more ideas?
 Want to have better ideas?
 Just writing them down can help you refine your ideas as well as generating novel ones too.
 Thinking sketch by Visual Thinkery is licensed under CC-BY-ND

-4.6 Improving your writing
+4.6 Improving Your Writing

 Hopefully I’ve convinced you that written communication skills (both as a writer and reader) are important soft skills that scientists and engineers often neglect.
 Writing performs multiple functions, so how can you improve?